 I'm looking forward to an action packed year of learning, trips, visitors and experiences to make our learning fun.

 Hi!
-I'm Mr Barnard and I teach Trust Class.
+I'm Mr Doble and I teach Trust Class.